Navy women's basketball vs. Kentucky in the 2013 NCAA Tournament, March 24. Photos by Garrett Ewald.

 Coaching at Bowdoin

 Pemper arrived in Annapolis after compiling a sparkling 235-48 record over her decade as the head coach of Bowdoin.
 Her career winning percentage of 83% ranked fourth in NCAA Division III history upon her departure.
-The Polar Bears also compiled a New England Small College Athletic Conference regular season record of 65-7 (.903) during her tenure and claimed at least a share of six conference regular season titles to go along with seven conference tournament championships.
+The Polar Bears also compiled a New England Small College Athletic Conference regular season record of 65-7 (.903) during her tenure and claimed at least a share of six conference regular season titles to go along with seven conference tournament crowns.

 Pemper's teams were especially dominant at home, winning 76 consecutive games from 2001-07, the fourth-longest home winning streak in NCAA Division III history.